 A wrongful death lawsuit can be brought following a fatal accident by the representative of the deceased’s estate, usually an immediate family member of the deceased.
 In some states, multiple family members such as parents, spouses and children are entitled to bring a lawsuit individually as well.
 Who can sue, and for what types of damages, depends on the state laws that apply to a case where death has occurred.
 Our attorneys have successfully handled these types for estates and families in a number of states across the country.

 Compensation in a wrongful death lawsuit tends to be greater if the surviving family members are monetarily affected.
-Some states allow some close family members to be compensated for mental anguish resulting from their loss.
-In some cases, the estate’s representative may bring a “survival action” together with the wrongful death suit in order to recover such damages.
+Some states allow certain family members to be compensated for mental anguish resulting from their loss.
+Many times, the estate’s representative may bring a “survival action” together with the wrongful death suit in order to recover such damages.

-The basis for most wrongful death suits is negligence.
-A wrongful death attorney will need to show that the wrongdoer’s action, or failure to act in a responsible manner, caused the decedent’s death.
+The basis for most wrongful death and survival action cases is usually negligence.
+A wrongful death attorney will need to show that the wrongdoer’s action, or failure to act in a responsible manner, caused the deceased’s death.
 A wrongful death lawyer must also have access to experts who can testify with regard to the determination of the pecuniary losses to plaintiffs in the case.
 In light of the statute of limitations, (i.e., deadlines by which a wrongful death lawsuit must be filed), it is important to contact an experienced personal injury attorney as soon as possible.
-Such an attorney will be able to discuss your legal rights and the potential merits of pursuing a wrongful death case.
+Such an attorney will be able to discuss your legal rights and the potential merits of pursuing a wrongful death and survival action case.
 There is no cost or obligation to you in scheduling a free case evaluation.

 Contact a Charleston wrongful death lawyer now.